Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 Plus, fiber rich fruits and veggies also have a slew of antioxidants that can improve performance and affect overall well being.

-For starters, try these recipes:
+For starters, try these fiber-rich recipes:

 You can also work to add more fermented foods into your diet to increase your probiotic intake.
-Some options include kefir, yogurt, miso, natto, kimchi, sauerkraut, tempeh and kombucha.

-Food rules aren’t benefitting ANY of us.
 If you were truly honest with yourself, could you honestly admit that food rules have made your life better in any way?

 Have they made you feel more “in control” or “out of control” of your food choices?